Synonyms: Bauhinia alba, Bauhinia candida, Phanera variegata.

 1/2 kg Karyale fresh flower, 1 Kg curd, 1 cup fresh coriander leaves (chopped), 3-5 green chillies, a pinch of black pepper powder, 1 table spoon rai powder, 2-3 medium sized chopped onions and salt according to taste.

-Boil and squeeze Karyale flowers and add directly with ingredients listed above into curd or add after shallow firing flowers in hot oil with onion and other spices listed above.
-Garnish recipe with coriander, Mentha piperta, Oxalis corniculata and Rumex hastata leaves Now rayata is ready to serve.
+Boil and squeeze Karyale flowers.
+Add these with ingredients listed above into curd or add after shallow frying in hot oil with onion and other spices listed above.
+Garnish recipe with coriander, Mentha piperta, Oxalis corniculata and Rumex hastata leaves and serve.

 Fresh flower ,1/2 kg; besan (black gram flour) or corn flour,1/2 kg ; 1 cup fresh coriander leaves (chopped), 3-5 green chilies, ½ table spoon turmeric powder, 2-3 medium sized chopped onions, 2-3 medium sized finely chopped potato and salt according to taste.